eleme/Stinger/README.md

 #### [中文说明](https://github.com/eleme/Stinger/blob/master/README_%E4%B8%AD%E6%96%87.md)   [相关文章1](https://juejin.im/post/5a600d20518825732c539622) [相关文章2](https://juejin.im/post/5c84d4e0f265da2dda6981b4)

 Stinger is a high-efficiency library with great compatibility, for aop in Objective-C. It allows you to add code to existing methods, whilst thinking of the insertion point e.g. before/instead/after.
 Stinger automatically deals with calling super and is easier to use than regular method swizzling, **using libffi instead of Objective-C message forwarding**.
+It is 20 times faster than the Aspects, from message-sending to Aspect-oriented code ends, please refer to this test case and run it  [PerformanceTests](https://github.com/eleme/Stinger/blob/master/Example/Tests/PerformanceTests.m)

 Stinger extends NSObject with the following methods: